External actuary services are contracted to estimate future liabilities, advise on contributions and excesses, and report on the Fund's performance.

 (see Fund Administration Agent)

-The Office of the Director of Public Prosecutions (DPP) is exclusively responsible for providing legal advice on claims and provides legal representation in various courts and tribunals as required.
+The Office of the Solicitor-General is exclusively responsible for providing legal advice on claims and provides legal representation in various courts and tribunals as required.

 Tasmanian Risk Management Fund Steering Committee